Home batteries in WA — the honest ROI picture (2026)

 - Long waitlists have eased but availability fluctuates

 - Verdict: Premium product, premium price.
-Worth it if you value the Tesla ecosystem and want seamless backup.
+Worth it if you value the Tesla ecosystem and want smooth backup.

 Installed: $9,500-13,000 | 8.8-22 kWh (modular)